mateo19182/fieldNormalizer/README.md

 1. **Analyze**: Extract and normalize headers from data files, categorizing them by field type and creating field mappings
 2. **Extract**: Generate a JSONL file containing the actual data from fields matching specific categories

 This tool is designed to handle large files and process data in a memory-efficient manner, making it suitable for batch processing of substantial datasets.
 It also provides smart features like deduplication, merging records with the same email, and ignoring NULL values.
+Files with only one mapping are automatically ignored during the extract phase to ensure data quality.

 ## Installation